 Each and every team has reached its midway point, with the Atlanta Falcons the only to be undefeated after eight games.
 Last week’s victory over the Cowboys was an ugly, grind-it-out performance, but an impressive one, as Atlanta kept Dallas out of the end zone until the fourth quarter.
 This week, the undefeated Falcons travel to New Orleans to take on the Saints in a divisional battle that promises to be high scoring.
+Elsewhere, the NFL Week 10 picks contain some high octane match-ups, most notably the Texans and Bears, who will battle on Sunday night.

-Elsewhere, Week 10 has some high octane matchups, most notably the Texans and Bears, who will battle each other on Sunday night.
 The Cowboys and Eagles renew its heated rivalry, with each team in a must win situation.
 Eli Manning and the Giants travel to Cincinnati, while brother Peyton travels to Carolina to take on Cam Newton and the Panthers.